disclearing/Skiddy-list/README.md

 * Asuka - Stole like $14,000 worth of code from someone and claimed it as his own code.
 * ItsNature - Skidded Verus & AntiGamingChair to make "Fallback" LOL
 * Sedge - Skidded Topu's HydrogenAPI and claimed it was FrozenOrb's and then tried to sell it.
+* Aplosh / Blackmanalfie / alfieyt / Alfie Harrington - Just an all round skid